 This Dark Chocolate Chia Seed Pudding is creamy and filled with flavor and heart healthy ingredients.
 An easy to make, satisfying snack or decadent dessert.

 Have you ever tried chia seed pudding?
 I have to admit that, before developing this recipe, I hadn’t tried it.
 I’ve seen it many times on Pinterest and on my Facebook feed.
 But I never got around to trying it.
 Now I ask myself, why not?
 Chia seed pudding is the perfect dessert.
 It’s easy to make, scores high on the nutrition scale, and is just so darn good – especially this Dark Chocolate Chia Seed Pudding with Raspberries that I’m sharing with you today.

 Since it’s American Heart Month, and Valentine’s Day is right around the corner, I wanted to make a dessert that would complement a dinner for two and be heart healthy.
 And so entered dark chocolate, chia seeds, and raspberries.
 Who wouldn’t want dark chocolate and raspberries for dessert – or any meal or snack for that matter?
 They just go together.
 Add the chia seeds with some almond milk and you have a satisfying snack or a decadent dessert elegant enough for a Valentine’s Day dinner for two.

-But what makes this chia seed pudding healthy?
+What makes chia seed pudding a healthier choice?

 To sum it all up, dark chocolate, chia seeds, and raspberries are all heart healthy foods on their own.
 When you put them together in this Dark Chocolate Chia Seed Pudding with Raspberries, you end up with a decadent dessert that’s also nourishing and heart healthy.
 Let’s get on with the recipe, shall we?